 |XMM-Newton Specific RPS Help||SOC Online|

 |XMM-Newton SOC Latex Template (highly recommended, and note that all

 sections included in the template must fit within the page limitations)

 |XMM-Newton Proposers' Generic Help||SOC Online, or the GSFC GOF: firstname.lastname@example.org|

 AO Science Proposal SubmissionProposals must be electronically submitted directly to the XMM-Newton SOC through the SOC's RPS facility.
-NOTE: This is different from the NASA/GSFC XMM-Newton RPS system which is only used for NASA XMM-Newton budget proposals (not necessarily for AO-10).
-The submission process has been simplified reducing the number of detector-specific details.
-Successful PIs will need to use the SOC's XRPS to submit observation details for their accepted targets at a later date.
+NOTE: This is different from the NASA/GSFC XMM-Newton RPS system which is only used for NASA XMM-Newton budget proposals.
+Successful PIs will also need to use the SOC's XRPS to submit observation details for their accepted targets at a later date (Phase II proposal submissions).

 The XMM-Newton SOC highly recommends the use of:

 - the on-line documentation because it contains updated links to references in the text

 Using the LaTeX Template FileUse of the provided LaTeX template to write the scientific justification is highly recommended.
 Proposers may submit their justifications either in one or two column format.
 Instructions to activate a specific column format are provided in the LaTeX template.

 Proposal justifications MUST be submitted as one file in Portable Document Format (PDF).
 A PDF file can be generated from the LaTeX template in one of two ways: